 The images will not compromise any quality or performance because the right size is selected on Adobe Stock site.

-Read This: What Adobe Stock Is for Teams
+Read This: Exploring Adobe Stock Assets

 How to Choose the Best Image Size for Your Needs